btcguide/btcguide.github.io/_pages/setup-wallets/cobo-advanced.md

 CertUtil: -hashfile command completed successfully.
 ```

-(This is accurate for `v.1.4.0` but will become stale for future releases.
+(The above hashes are accurate for `v1.4.0` but will become stale for future releases.
 Calculate the hash digest of the new file and confirm that it matches what's published by the company.)

 #### Generate your own seedphrase